Republican lawmakers react with fury to Trump verdict and rally to his defense

 Louisiana Sen. Bill Cassidy, a Republican who voted to convict Trump in his second impeachment trial after the Capitol attack, said he disagreed with the verdict but wasn’t surprised “given the way the defense was conducted, the trial was managed.”

-There was no reaction to the verdict from McConnell, who has long has a tense relationship with Trump but recently endorsed the former president's 2024 campaign.
+McConnell, who has long had a tense relationship with Trump but recently endorsed his 2024 campaign, refrained from attacking the judge or jury.
+But he said the charges “never should have been brought in the first place.”

+“I expect the conviction to be overturned on appeal,” McConnell said in a post on X.

 As expected, Democrats rejoiced — and tried to blunt the GOP attacks on the process.